-Repetitive loss is when homes/businesses/structures are in areas that have experienced flooding at least 2 times in any 10-year period.
+A repetitive loss is when a home, business, or structure is in an area that has experienced flooding at least two times in any 10-year period.

 Consider Permanent Protection Measures

 - Elevate your home or place of business above flood levels

 - Place your mechanical equipment above flood levels